-In the context of insurance/risk management, sufficient property insurance, loss-of-profits insurance, public, product and environmental liability insurance, transportation insurance and cyber insurance are maintained centrally for the Group.
+In the context of insurance / risk management, sufficient property insurance, loss-of-profits insurance, public, product and environmental liability insurance and transportation insurance are maintained centrally for the Group.
 D&O insurance (directors and officers liability insurance) is also in place.
 Existing insurance policies are reviewed annually in order to ensure sufficient cover and to weigh the relationship between the insurance protection and deductibles against the risk premium.